College of Humanities & Behavioral Sciences

 - College of Graduate Studies and Research

 - Waldron College of Health and Human Services

 - Other Offices and Departments

-Foreign language study at RU can also set students apart from the rest by complimenting a second major.
-In the twenty-first century, the ability to understand, speak, read, and write in world languages, in addition to English, is critical to success in fields related to business, medical, criminal justice, research, and international relations.
-The United States needs more people to speak languages other than English, and to become familiar with the other cultures, in order to provide social and legal services for a changing population.
+Foreign language study at Radford University can also set students apart from the others by complimenting a second major.
+In the 21 century, the ability to understand, speak, read and write in world languages, in addition to English, is critical to success in fields related to business, medical, criminal justice, research and international relations.
+The United States needs more people to speak languages other than English and to become familiar with the other cultures in order to provide social and legal services for a changing population.

-Students who study a foreign language go on to do amazing things, regardless of whether life after Radford University involves further FL study on the graduate level: various professional schools, top-notch employment at home and abroad, and terrific travel opportunities around the world.
+Students who study a foreign language go on to do amazing things: professional schools, top-notch employment at home & abroad and terrific travel opportunities around the world.

 Foreign Languages & Literatures News

 The College of Humanities and Behavioral Sciences (CHBS) celebrated 12 outstanding seniors with family, faculty and friends at the CHBS Graduation Reception on May 4.